-This Gift Certificate is for one mobile 2 hour session for one person, consists of a 60 minute Aromatherapy Massage, followed by a 60 minute Reflexology Treatment, at your location within Kelowna, British Columbia.
+This Gift Certificate is for one mobile 2 hour session for one person, consists of a 60 minute Aromatherapy Massage, followed by a 60 minute Reflexology Treatment, at the recipient's location within Kelowna, British Columbia.

-Jennifer will arrive on site 15 minutes prior to your event start time to set up her equipment, process payment & confirm that all required documents are completed.
+The recipeint of this gift certificate will schedule an appointment for an available date that works best for them.
+On the day of the scheduled appointment, Jennifer will arrive on site 15 minutes prior to the event start time to set up her equipment & confirm that all required documents are completed.
 She will also require 15 minutes to pack up her equipment after all treatments are completed.
 For this reason your appointment will automatically be scheduled for 30 minutes extra to ensure that there will be no double bookings.
-Your 2 hour treatment will be booked for 2.5 hours.
+The 2 hour treatment will be booked for 2.5 hours to allow for this.

-An essential oil blend will be made specifically for you, dependent upon any health conditions you may have.
-You must complete and return your client health questionnaire to Jennifer within 48 hours prior to your appointment,.
+An essential oil blend will be made specifically for the recipient, dependent upon any health conditions they may have.
+They will be required to complete and return a client health questionnaire within 48 hours prior to their appointment,.